sneakpodbob/wordleHelper/README.md

 Click evaluate again.

-Choose a new suggestion and continue until you win (or lose - not guarantee here..)
+Choose a new suggestion and continue until you win (or lose - no guarantee here..)